pradip9102/refactoring/src/main/java/com/vizurd/tryout/refactoring/readme/extract-superclass.md

 Select "Vector" in "Department"

-#|en| Be that as it may, if the Composite pattern were necessary, we would get it by changing the type of the <code>staff</code> field.
+#|en| Be that as it may, if the Composite pattern were necessary, we would get it by changing the type of the `staff` field.

 Select "|||staff||| =" in "Department"